-Item 6 - Structural stability and movement of Network Rail Assets which will affect the Track
+Item 6 - Structural stability and movement of Network Rail Assets which will affect the Track Support Zone.

-Support Zone.
+Please also note that the 'track support zone' is defined in Network Rail standard 'NR/L2/CIV/177

-Please also note that the 'track support zone' is defined in Network Rail standard 'NR/L2/CIV/177 works to be conducted within this zone must be identified by the outside party and subsequent consultation with Network Rail must take place.
-Should criteria be met within this standard, a track monitoring plan will have to be agreed with Network Rail to ensure that movement, settlement, cant, twist, vibration etc are mitigated the risk to the operational railway the track geometry and surrounding ground and structure stability.
+- Monitoring track over or adjacent to Construction Works' and any proposal which may require works to be conducted within this zone must be identified by the outside party and subsequent consultation with Network Rail must take place.
+Should criteria be met within this standard, a track monitoring plan will have to be agreed with Network Rail to ensure that movement, settlement, cant, twist, vibration etc are mitigated the risk to the operational railway